 When I was young (and naive), I thought that my sense of home comes from the people I'm around (which is true to some extent).
 I pledged my love to someone, and was willing to move wherever he wanted to go because "he was home".
 But of course, we went our separate ways in life and I lost my home.
 This has happened multiple times throughout the course of my life, and so it's made me come to realize that there has to be more than home being attached to a particular person (or people).

 I used to think that home meant a feeling.

 Maybe home is the feeling you get when you're surrounded by your things.
 I felt this when I moved to Australia and waited 3 months to be able to be surrounded by MY things.
 Those things were mine and consistent from my old lifestyle to the new life I was about to set up.
 But feelings from material things don't entirely encapsulate the meaning of home either.

 Now I realize that home is within myself.

-It’s some combination of all three of things.
+It's some combination of all three of things.
 Places that allow you to do the things you love, people that love and support you, and some number of material things you carry with you that reflect your personal identity.
-Nesting is the act of creating (or re-creating) that sense of home for yourself, wether that means finding our tribe, window shopping, or adventuring and exploring your new neighborhood.
+Nesting is the act of creating (or re-creating) that sense of home or belonging for yourself, wether that means finding our tribe, window shopping, or adventuring and exploring your new neighborhood.

 Amazon Design released a wonderful publication titled Pi that covers the concept of home that originally inspired this post.